Lou Smit: Life and career

 In 1997, three months after the murder of JonBenét Ramsey, Smit was asked by the district attorney's office to come out of retirement to assist with the investigation.
 While initial suspicions had been that Patsy Ramsey was responsible for the murder and that John Ramsey had been protecting his wife, Smit resigned from the case after 18 months having concluded that the Ramseys were not responsible for the murder and that the Boulder Police Department had been unjustifiably pursuing the Ramseys as suspects despite DNA and other evidence that showed that some other person was responsible for the killing.
 In his September 1998 resignation letter, Smit stated that "the Ramseys did not do it" and cited "substantial, credible evidence of an intruder and a lack of evidence that the parents are involved".
 Smit later worked for the Ramseys in helping establish their innocence.

 After the Ramsey case, Smit continued to work on cold cases.
 As a detective, Smit boasted that he "never lost a homicide case" in a career in which he worked on more than 200 murder cases in which a suspect had been arrested and tried for their crime.

 Smit went to a doctor in April 2010 after experiencing abdominal pain.
 After a CAT scan identified a tumor as the cause of the pain, surgeons discovered that the cancer had spread throughout his body and was untreatable.
 Smit died at age 75 on August 11, 2010, at the Pikes Peak Hospice in Colorado Springs due to colon cancer.
 John Ramsey came to pray at his bedside shortly before Smit's death.
 Smit was survived by three daughters, a son and nine grandchildren.

 Portrayals

-Smit has been portrayed by Kris Kristofferson in the CBS television miniseries Perfect Murder, Perfect Town (2000); Hrothgar Mathews in Lifetime's Who Killed Jonbenet (2016) and Will Patton in the upcoming Paramount+ limited series titled Unspeakable: The Murder of JonBenét Ramsey.
+Smit has been portrayed by Kris Kristofferson in the CBS television miniseries Perfect Murder, Perfect Town (2000); Hrothgar Mathews in Lifetime's Who Killed Jonbenet (2016) and Will Patton in the Netflix miniseries The Murder of JonBenét Ramsey (2026).